-ctapply is a fast replacement of tapply that assumes contiguous input, i.e. unique values in the index are never speparated by any other values.
-This avoids an expensive split step since both value and the index chungs can be created on the fly.
-It also cuts a few corners to allow very efficient copying of values.
-This makes it many orders of magnitude faster than the classical lapply(split(), ...) implementation.
+ctapply is a fast replacement of tapply that assumes contiguous input, i.e. unique values in the index are never separated by any other values.
+This avoids an expensive split step since both value and the index chunks can be created on the fly.
+This can make it orders of magnitude faster than the classical lapply(split(), ...) implementation.

 ctapply(X, INDEX, FUN, ..., MERGE=c)